tydeno/Ploto/README.md

 Please be aware that if you use UNC paths as Destination, PlotoMover cannot grab the free space there and just fires off.

 ## Check Farm Logs
-If you want to move your plots to a UNC path just once:
+If you want to peek at your farm logs you can use Check-PLotoFarmLogs:
 1. Launch a PowerShell session and Import Ploto Module
 2. Launch Check-PlotoFarmLogs with your desired LogLevel.
 It accepts EligiblePlots, Error and Warning.
 ```powershell